Bozineh Jerd

-Bozineh Jerd (بزينه جرد, also Romanized as Bozīneh Jerd; also known as Bezanjerd, Bezenjerd, Bizīneh-i-Jird, Bīznajerd, and Bozan Jerd) is a village in Chah Dasht Rural District, Shara District, Hamadan County, Hamadan Province, Iran.
-At the 2006 census, its population was 56, in 13 families.
+Bozineh Jerd (بزينه جرد) (Note: Also romanized as Bizīneh-i-Jird and Bozīneh Jerd; also known as Bezanjerd, Bezenjerd, Bīznajerd, and Bozan Jerd) is a village in Chah Dasht Rural District of Shara District in Hamadan County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 56 in 13 households.
+The following census in 2011 counted 45 people in 11 households.
+The 2016 census measured the population of the village as 33 people in 11 households.